 Gas is removed from the ground at individual wells and collected through a series of headers or manifolds.
 Equipment, such as sumps, knock-out pots, compressors, are used to bring the landfill gas to flare, or recover it for landfill-to-energy projects.

 While measuring the flow from each well may be desirable, it is cost-prohibitive.
 Comparable information can be achieved, however, when using a portable thermal mass flow meter and periodically sample the flow from the wellhead.

 Throughout the processes, accurate gas flow measurement is needed from the landfill extraction to the destruction or cogeneration, whether for optimizing the process or GHG emissions reporting to environmental agencies.

-Some local municipality landfills do not have the ability to implement landfill-to-energy projects.
-In these cases, often, the landfill gas is collected and delivered to a privately held co-gen facility that is often located on the property and used to produce electricity.
+Some local municipality landfills cannot implement landfill-to-energy projects.
+In these cases, often, the landfill gas is collected and delivered to a privately held co-gen facility that is usually located on the property and used to produce electricity.
 During periods when the co-gen facility does not need the gas, it is flared.
 In either case, gas flow meters are required to measure LFG flow to the co-gen or the flare.